-- // Bayer's adoption of the Heubach test, a method for measuring dust abrasion of the treated seeds, optimized by Bayer and other seed companies. - // Innovation in seed coatings to improve adhesion: seed coatings protect operators and the environment from dust with emissions reduced by up to 95%. - // Fluency agent: The use of a lubricant improves planting performance while further reducing the amount of dust potentially released during planting. - // Bayer's invention of S.T.E.P. technology enhances the quality of the treated seeds by avoiding abrasion. - // Deflectors attached to pneumatic sowing equipment ensure that at least 90% of the dust particles released from the seeder are directed onto the soil and not into the air.
+- // Bayer's adoption of the Heubach test, a method for measuring dust abrasion of the treated seeds, optimized by Bayer and other seed companies. - // Usage of the latest innovations in the seed coating space to constantly further improve adhesion: State-of-the-art seed coatings protect operators and the environment from dust emissions by up to 95%. - // Fluency agent: The use of a lubricant may improve planting performance while further reducing the amount of contaminated dust potentially released during planting. - // Bayer's invention of S.T.E.P.
+(Seed Treatment End Point) technology enhances the quality of the treated seeds by avoiding abrasion.